Special educational needs (SEN) that affect a child’s ability to learn can include their:

 - physical needs or impairments

-If you think your child may have special educational needs, contact the person in your child’s school or nursery responsible for special educational needs.
+If you think your child may have special educational needs, contact the ‘SEN co-ordinator’, or ‘SENCO’ in your child’s school or nursery.

-This person is called the ‘SEN coordinator’, or ‘SENCO’.
-Contact the local council or your doctor if your child isn’t in a school or nursery.
+Contact your local council if your child isn’t in a school or nursery.